S-MORA/admin_panel/README.md

 # Administrative Dashboard for a fictitious School

 Demo Log in: test@gmail.com password: test123

+Create Students, Instructors, Cohorts and Courses.
+Add/Remove Instructors and Students to Courses.
+Add/Remove Cohorts to Courses.
 ----
 ## Environment

 Ruby on Rails
 jQuery for sidebar collapse
 Bootstrap for cards and grid
-PostgreSQL/Active Record for DB design
+PostgreSQL/Active Record for relational DB design
 Devise for simple user authentication